Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours, try renaming your variable from `x` to something descriptive like `numberOfAngryHippos`.
-You'll be amazed how often a fresh perspective (and a less cryptic name) illuminates the problem.
-Debugging: It's not magic, it's just better naming conventions.
+- **Pro Tip:**  Always name your variables like you're explaining your code to a grumpy, sleep-deprived detective.
+Instead of `x`, use `customerLastName` or `numberOfFailedLoginAttempts`.
+A clear name saves debugging headaches (and maybe your sanity).
+Think of it as leaving breadcrumbs for your future self (or that detective)—a less-grumpy future self is a happier you.

 ---

-### 📅 Last Updated: 2025-01-09 08:20
+### 📅 Last Updated: 2025-01-09 16:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!